Introduction to Press Machine

 The horn press illustrated in the figure.
 It has a cylindrical horn like projection from the machine frame, which serves as the die support.
 The horns may be interchanged for the different sizes of work.
 The press is intended for the cylindrical workpiece.

 The straight side press illustrated in the figure.
 This press machine has two vertical rigid frames.
 These are mounted on two sides of the base which are intended for absorbing critical load exerted by the ram.
 The machine is suitable for heavy work, but due to the presence of side frames, the sheet metal cannot be fed from the side.

 The pillar press illustrated in the figure.
 It is a hydraulic press having four pillars mounted on the base.
 The pillars support and guide the ram.

 Thanks for reading.
 If you made to the end let us know what you think about this post in the comments.
 If you find the “press and types of press machine” article share with your friend.
-To read about more engineering stuff please check out our other articles.

-- Lathe machine the easiest guide.
+Read also: Lathe machine the easiest guide.